What Is Cos And Sin

 • sin θ is the y-coordinate of point P.

 This definition elegantly handles angles of any size.
-As the point P moves around the circle, the x and y coordinates change, tracing out the sine and cosine waves.
+Which means as the point P moves around the circle, the x and y coordinates change, tracing out the sine and cosine waves.
 Positive angles represent counter-clockwise rotation, while negative angles represent clockwise rotation.
 This visualization is crucial for understanding the periodic nature of these functions.

 Properties of Sine and Cosine: Key Characteristics